Wondering how to handle rejection in publishing?

-A portrait of the writer as Job
+First, imagine the portrait of the writer as Job.

-Alive today, Job would be a combination of Dangote, Otedola and Elumelu.
+Alive today, Job would be a combination of Musk, Dangote, Gates, Otedola and Elumelu.
 Yes, he would have all their children too.
 Job had a nice family, his prosperity was scaffolding.
-A talented writer, with publication credits here and there has wealth, a neat scaffold (editors who have said yes to your work, strangers who have validated your talent.
+A talented writer, with publication credits here and there has wealth, a neat scaffold.
+Editors who have said yes to your work, strangers who have validated your talent.

 The thing to remember when you get an acceptance is the number of writers who had to be turned away to make it happen for you.
 If you forget to note this, your ego concretizes, your expectation attains a solid foundation.
 This is all nice.

 The idea of being published here and there is to accrete a sort of reputation, brick by brick, to line up your yeses, as if to say, look, these brilliant people take me seriously.
 But the fact that a selection of people take you seriously is not a warning to other people to take you seriously, basing their decision on the decision of those who had previously published you, who, by the way, had not consulted this latter group while choosing to publish you.
 And this does not, by any metric, reduce their competence.
 Nor should you imply it.

 Some editors say that some rejections hurt them like it hurt the writer.
 Not to mention, many of your favorite literary magazine editors have to submit their stuff to other literary magazine editors who have to submit their own stuff to other literary magazine editors.
 Rejection, then, is a wine bottle passed around.
 We’re all getting drunk, but that’s no excuse to break the bottle.
 Everyone will snap out of their states and collapse on you like a Lagos building.

 And because you can’t determine how the tone of your query is received on the other end (communication being a matter of how the decoder receives it) it is almost always safer to say nothing.
 If you have the grace, say thank you for getting back and leave it at that.
 Besides, it smacks of a well-fed naivety to not understand the quality of your submission, or its fit for the venue.
 If you have to ask them to tell you, you’re never going to publish there.

-And, really, if one views acceptance as the thing that happens for you at the cost of rejection to other people one doesn’t know, and rejection as the thing that happens to you at the cost of acceptance for other people one doesn’t know, it is easier to shrug it off and carry on.
+And, really, if one views acceptance as the thing that happens for you at the cost of rejection to other people one doesn’t know, and rejection as the thing that happens to you at the cost of acceptance for other writers one doesn’t know, it is easier to shrug it off and carry on.
 As everybody does.

 And, really, if you must lash out therapeutically, arrange for a sigidi-type statue you can punch.
 Have it installed right on your desk, strategically behind your computer.
 Hopefully your hands get stuck there long enough for the rejection email to thin out in your chest.